frombeirutwithlove/ProtestTips/WhatToDo.md

 need to get to safety.
 That’s why having a buddy doing lookout is necessary.
 - Make sure to film angles and if you can, conduct eye-witness interviews (make sure to ask for permission first).
 - When filming an arrest, ask clearly and loudly that the person being arrested yells out their name.
 - If you are documenting celebrations, destruction, burning, consider sending the video to someone who is away from the protest so they can blur and/or remove faces from the footage.
-In the USA there is a history of arrest weeks and months after the protest.
+In the USA, there is a history of arrest weeks and months after the protest.

 ## Digital Tips